sbruder/drone-netlify/README.md

     secrets: [ netlify_key ]
 ```

-Your repository has to be initialized with the netlify-cli before (a `.netlify`
+Your repository has to be initialized with `netlifyctl deploy` before (a
-file has to exist).
+`netlify.toml` file has to exist).

 ## Parameter/Secret Reference